 Mums stay up late when they are tired because they are sorry, and so they can gaze at the beauty of their sleeping children.

-There have been many times when I’ve lost my temper at my kids during the day, but when I see them fast asleep, waves of shame and guilt at losing my cool engulf me.
+There have been many times when I’ve lost my temper with my kids during the day, but when I see them fast asleep, waves of shame and guilt at losing my cool engulf me.
 Maybe it’s because of how sweet and cherubic sleeping children look.

 You stay up late to watch over your sick baby …